facebook/react-native-website/docs/new-architecture-library-intro.md

 - The `name` field is the name of the library.
 - The `type` field is used to identify the type of module we want to create.
 We suggest keeping `all` to support libraries that contain both Turbo Native Module and Fabric Native Components.
 - The `jsSrcsDir` is the directory where the codegen will start looking for JavaScript specs.
+- The `outputDir` this is the output directory for the generated code.
+Can be defined in a platform-independent way, like `"outputDir": "universal/generated"`, or per-platform as in the example above.
+- The `includesGeneratedCode` this field tells the codegen wether this library include generated files.
+If `true`, the codegen will not run for this library during the app build.
 - The `android.javaPackageName` is the name of the package where the generated code ends up.

 Android also requires to have the [React Gradle Plugin properly configured](new-architecture-app-intro#android-specifics) in your app.